(As told to Team Bono)

 Not everyone is restricted to only sexting.
 One such adventurous gentleman, going by the name dickforaclick969 invited this writer for a Web session.
 That was too much revelation for research, but he mentioned many camera encounters.
-“You needn’t show your face, just body will do.
+“You needn’t show your face, just the body will do.
 In fact, I like the face being left to the imagination!” he wrote.
-Some questions later, he added ,“Of course there is conversation, I find knowing something about the woman makes the encounter feel more real, and women really dig if you share something about yourself.
+Some questions later, he added, “Of course there is a conversation, I find knowing something about the woman makes the encounter feel more real, and women really dig if you share something about yourself.
 These women are married but just looking for some short relief – someone to hear them and care about their orgasm.”
 And how many years has he been married?
 “Happily married for 13 years, and believe it or not, online sex has only strengthened my marriage.”

 Most of those using these chatrooms didn’t consider their encounters as extramarital.
 There is no actual physical touching.
-But the same University of Florida paper considered these to be cheating, because Internet sex breaks the emotional and sexual exclusivity of marriage; it is done in secrecy, thus showing a sense of guilt even from the person doing it; and can have very definite real life repercussions and breach of trust.
+But the same University of Florida paper considered these to be cheating because Internet sex breaks the emotional and sexual exclusivity of marriage; it is done in secrecy, thus showing a sense of guilt even from the person doing it; and can have very definite real-life repercussions and breach of trust.
 If the spouse knows and is okay with their partner’s online liaisons, then perhaps it needn’t be construed as infidelity.

 The other side

 For most the writer chatted with, this aspect of their lives was definitely hidden from their real-life partners.
 One justified it as “like watching porn.
 I don’t tell my wife every time I jerk off to some naked woman.
 So why tell this?
 This is not harming her or our relationship in any way.”
 For women, such online chat rooms provide a safe space to channel their sexuality.
-“No way can I be so sexually in charge with my husband,” reveals hornymilfalways, “He comes from the school of thought where missionary is the only position and a woman’s role is really lying there till he comes.
+“No way can I be so sexually in charge with my husband,” reveals hornymilfalways, “He comes from the school of thought where a missionary is the only position and a woman’s role is really lying there till he comes.
 Don’t get me wrong – he’s a very affectionate husband and father, just a lousy lover.
 My online trysts give me the space to enjoy my sexuality without hurting him or my family.”

 “My online trysts give me the space to enjoy my sexuality without hurting him or my family.”

 But would the spouse of those going to such chatrooms agree?
 For many, such intimacy is a breach of trust.
-Marriage is more than just the physical act of sex, and seen from that perspective, cyber romance could be just as problematic for your relationship.
-According to a paper published in the Indian Journal of Psychiatry, online infidelity can have negative impact on the marriage and even cause depression or other mental health issues in the offended spouse.
+Marriage is more than just the physical act of sex and seen from that perspective, cyber romance could be just as problematic for your relationship.
+According to a paper published in the Indian Journal of Psychiatry, online infidelity can have a negative impact on the marriage and even cause depression or other mental health issues in the offended spouse.

 Maybe there’s a deeper problem

 Apart from the effects of such liaisons on the marriage, there is a deeper issue of serious marital concerns causing people to turn to online sex.
 Most of the chatroom users this writer spoke to revealed something missing in their marriage – good sex life, someone to talk to, quality time with spouse.
-There were also those who claimed to have perfect marriages, but were there just looking for some added fun, because they could.
+There were also those who claimed to have perfect marriages but were there just looking for some added fun because they could.
 But a larger number clearly showed that turning to sexual partners online reflected significant marital concerns, which needed counselling and not a quick net fix.

 The Indian law on adultery (Section 497 IPC) is limited to physical sexual intercourse.
 With more people looking to the Internet for sex beyond marriage, the society and state’s response will be interesting in the years to come.
 Whether such easy access to sex beyond marriage will make marriages stronger with sexually content partners, or lead to more divorces, is something time will tell.